What is Hemocyte?

 Do not take any vitamin or mineral supplements that your doctor has not prescribed or recommended.

-Other drugs may interact with ferrous fumarate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Hemocyte, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Hemocyte (ferrous fumarate)